-- 2.9.2 A person who wishes to withdraw from the process must advise the Heritage Council as soon as practicable. - 2.9.3 Where a submission had caused a hearing, the withdrawal of that submission may result in the hearing not being held.
+- 2.9.1 A 'withdrawal' is written notification from a person advising that they either no longer wish to participate in a hearing process and/or that they wish to withdraw any previous submissions made on the Executive Director's recommendation. - 2.9.2 A person who wishes to withdraw from the process must advise the Heritage Council as soon as practicable. - 2.9.3 Where a submission had caused a hearing, the withdrawal of that submission may result in the hearing not being held.
 If the hearing is cancelled, the Heritage Council will make a decision on the Executive Director's recommendation after a consideration of any written submissions received.